 Description

-Early C18 enlarged circa 1900.
-2 storeys.
-The main (north) front was a symmetrical design of 5 windows, but was added to at the west end by a similar wing of 3 windows.
-Red tile roof, gabled, with lower wings at rear.
-The brick facade has a parapet with a tile coping and a moulded brick cornice; below the blue header bond has flush red dressings, comprising jambs, rubbed flat arches (the soffit carved on the ground floor), with mixed bonding below ground floor cills.
-The 1st floor band is of moulded brickwork rising in the centre where a window replaces the former doorway.
-The west end is of identical pattern in red brick work, with a plain arched doorway at its east end.
-Side elevations are less regular generally in red brickwork (English bond).
-Sashes in exposed frames.
-To the east of the front a high brick wall extends, having piers at each end and also to form a gateway in a midway position.
+Glaston Hill House is an early 18th-century building that was enlarged around 1900.
+It has two storeys and features a symmetrical main front with five windows, which was extended at the west end by a similar wing containing three additional windows.
+The house has a gabled red tile roof and lower wings at the rear.
+The brick facade includes a parapet with a tile coping and a moulded brick cornice.
+The blue header bond is complemented by flush red dressings, which include jambs and rubbed flat arches, with the soffit carved on the ground floor.
+Below the ground floor cills, there is mixed bonding.
+The first-floor band is made of moulded brickwork that rises in the centre where a window has replaced a former doorway.
+The west end mirrors this pattern in red brickwork and features a plain arched doorway at its east end.
+The side elevations are less regular and are constructed in red brickwork using English bond.
+The windows are sash style in exposed frames.
+To the east of the front, there is a high brick wall with piers at each end, which also forms a gateway in the middle.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.